Kaiketsu Zorori: List of volumes

-The first Zorori book was released in November 1987 and has seen two releases per year ever since.
-The first 39 volumes have been used as source material for the anime, while volumes 40 and beyond are book only, due to being printed after the anime's cancellation.
+The first Zorori book was released in November 1987 and has seen two releases per year since.
+This was later changed to an annual release after volume 74, in December 2023.
+The first 39 volumes had been used as source material for the anime, while volumes 40 and beyond are book only, due to being printed after the anime's cancellation.
+Some of the later volumes were then used as source material for a new anime, which aired between April 2020 and September 2022.

 Anime

 Manga

 BunBun Comics published 10 volumes of a manga series featuring Kaiketsu Zorori in famous fairy tales and folk tales.
 It was written by Yutaka Hara and illustrated by Hiroki Kimura.